threeport/threeport/README.md

 Software delivery had been dominated by DevOps practices for the past decade or so.
 This is primarily a configuration management practice.
 Modern software has become increasingly complex to manage and config management is just no longer sufficient for the task.

-Threeport takes a software engineering approach - rather than a config management approach - to application platforms.
-"Application Orchestration" is what we call this approach.
+Threeport takes a software engineering - rather than a config management - approach to application platforms.
+We call this "Application Orchestration."

 To learn more on this topic, see the [Application Orchestration concepts document](https://threeport.io/concepts/application-orchestration).